Course Descriptions

 Foundations of Legal Research - LAWS 5646

 Designed to move students from the brief introduction to legal research offered in the first-year legal writing classes to the problem-centered research students will perform starting in the summer after their first year.
-Provides students with a conceptual understanding of the organization and connectivity of legal authority and with instruction in research methodology at both the project and resource levels.
-Uses pass/grading.
+Provides students with a conceptual understanding of the organization and connectivity of legal authority and with instruction in research methodology at both the project and resource levels.1 credit, pass-graded.

 Foundations of Natural Resources Law - LAWS 6112

 Introduces students to the law of natural resources.
-Examines the legal, historical, political, and intellectual influences that shape natural resources development and conservation.
+Examines the legal, historical, political, and intellectual influences that shape resources development and conservation.
+3 credits, letter graded.

 Framing and Legal Narrative - LAWS 5211